 LACP: When did you know you wanted to devote your life to photography?

 AS: Shortly after I unearthed my uncle’s twin lens Rolleiflex in my parent’s garage, I fell in love with medium format, and discovered that photography is a language that allows me to have a visual voice.

 LACP: Did you ever come close to giving up?

 AS: No … one learns the most from their mistakes …

-AS: I love seeing the light blub go off in a photographer’s mind, having that “ah ha” moment when they realize that the work needs to say something and be shot with intention.?
-Students have explored very personal projects that makes them more self aware and understanding of not only themselves, but the world in general.?
+AS: I love seeing the light bulb go off in a photographer’s mind, having that “ah ha” moment when they realize that the work needs to say something and be shot with intention.
+Students have explored very personal projects that makes them more self aware and understanding of not only themselves, but the world in general.
 I love seeing students succeed and grow as artists as their work garners attention.
 When people ask me what I teach, I say that I teach how to use the brain, not how to use the camera.

 LACP: What advice would you give someone who is thinking about making a career in photography?